GanymedeWordsmyth/Vaults/content/Créafóg Vault/Mindstorm Avalanche.md

 Herald of Souls
 Expertise and Mastery in spell and weapon attacks (very specific, expertise/mastery in only one specific spell or weapon)

+Souls can be consumed or traded.
+When a soul is consumed, it empowers the creature that consumed the soul, giving the creature permanent buffs to stats.
+Some souls buff spells or spellcasting (gives extra spell slots/points), some give unlimited access to cast certain spells at-will, some buff physical or mental ability scores, etc.